samadeusfp/alarmBasedPrescriptiveProcessMonitoring/README.md

 The scripts optimize_threshold_compensation.py and optimize_threshold_effectiveness.py are scripts for experimental purposes and based on optimize_threshold.py.

 ### Hierarchical Thresholding based Prescriptive Process Monitoring Systems
+To handle multiple potential alarms, we implemented the following systems:
+- Basic Hierarchical Thresholding
+- Hierarchical Thresholding with fire delay and multiple prefix-dependent thresholds

 ##  Data Management Scripts